ech08ravo/2019C/Meeting Minutes/Meeting-30.04.md

     * how many models (e.g. interactions & component models) are we meant to have per use case?
 2. Dominique to discuss interactions model
     * may need to align with Quang’s latest model
-3. Augustina to discuss Component model
+3. Agustina to discuss Component model
 4. A review of our processes
     * Tagging all team members
     * Branches with week number.
 Who makes this?
     * What documents can’t be merged.
     * Sunday meeting?
-    * Augustina/Dominique Knowledge Manage swap
+    * Agustina/Dominique Knowledge Manage swap
 5. New Task

 ## B. Activities (Facilitator)